Jeremy Fleming

-Career
+Education and early career

+Fleming studied economic and social history at the University of Bristol before training as a chartered accountant in the City of London.
+He later worked for the government practice arm of Deloitte, and was seconded from there in 1993 to MI5 under the pretext of a role at the Ministry of Defence.

 MI5

-Fleming joined MI5 in 1993.
-He gained extensive operational, investigative and leadership experience across the full range of national security work.
+His initial role upon secondment was to make MI5's finances more transparent to parliamentary scrutiny.
+He later gained extensive operational, investigative and leadership experience across the full range of national security work.
 He helped shape MI5's response to the London terrorist attacks in 2005, led the revision and publication of the Government's counter-terrorism strategy, CONTEST and was promoted to Assistant Director General to lead MI5's preparations for the London 2012 Olympics.
 He then spent four years as Deputy Director General with responsibility for all investigations and operations.

 He was appointed Companion of the Order of the Bath in the 2017 New Year Honours.

 GCHQ

-In GCHQ, Fleming has overseen the creation of the National Cyber Security Centre with a mission to make the UK the safest place to live and do business online.
+In GCHQ, Fleming has overseen the further development of the National Cyber Security Centre with a mission to make the UK the safest place to live and do business online.
 It has become a world leader in bringing together Government, industry and international partners to address cyber threats and inform the public.
 Fleming has overseen a significant period of growth in the Agency, with the development of a strategic base in Manchester and a focus on diversity and inclusion.
 In 2019 he led GCHQ's centenary celebrations with the publication of a landmark official history.
 And in 2020, a new partnership with the Ministry of Defence was announced to create a National Cyber Force charged with delivering cyber operations.

 He was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2021 Birthday Honours for services to national security.

+He was Honorary Colonel of the Joint Service Signal Unit (Reserves) of the Royal Corps of Signals until August 2023.